-This is a blog about winemaking and wine from the perspective of myself, a Yooper, father, psychology professor, and amateur winemaker, and my daughter.
+Welcome to Inquisitive Vintner, a site about winemaking and wine from the perspective of myself, a Yooper, father, psychology professor, and amateur winemaker… and my daughter, a young professional working with the UN in Switzerland who considers herself an amateur wine drinker.

 My winemaking interest was kindled nine years ago.
 At that time, I was a couple of years past the mid-century mark in my life, deeply immersed in the mentoring process as a university psychology professor and as a father of two teenaged daughters.
 My only real, unique connection with wine was memories of my grandfather making it in his Upper Peninsula of Michigan basement-speakeasy and the newfound knowledge that I am of half Italian descent (a story that requires a later telling).
 Other than that, I began as a relatively blank-slate vintner and pursued this hobby diligently since 2005.
 One organization that has greatly fostered the growth of my winemaking knowledge is the Wisconsin Vintners Association, where I currently serve as Board Member, Corresponding Secretary, and editor of The Vintner’s Press.